 - A sketch on the artist's blog depicts Hungary dressed in a princely garb as the knight and Liechtenstein with long, flowing hair as the lady — in a variation where both are female.

-- In Saint Seiya, Saori had Lady and Knight vibes with the five Saints.
-However, Seiya was the most vehement in his devotion to her and had the most Bodyguard Crush ovetones as well, while the others's bonds to her were more platonic than anything.
+- In Saint Seiya, Saori had Lady And Knight vibes with the five Saints.
+However, Seiya was the most vehement in his devotion to her and had the most Bodyguard Crush ovetones as well, while the others's bonds to her were more platonic/brotherly than anything.
 The saints were actually named "knights" in a lot of Westerner dubbing.

-- Puella Magi Madoka Magica has a Les Yay-laced variant with Homura as the Knight to Madoka's Lady.
+- Puella Magi Madoka Magica has a Les Yay-laced variant with Homura as the Knight to Madoka's Lady, though Homura often acts like a Black Knight serving a Bright Lady.
 In the finale, the dynamic is somewhat switched around, since Madoka has to realize her potential to save the world, including Homura, and before she becomes a borderline Physical God, Madoka pretty much vows to protect Homura as well as the other magical girls from then on.

 - In Kannazuki no Miko, Himeko and Souma are this: Himeko is the mystical Priestess of the Sun, and Souma is the brave warrior who betrayed Orochi to do the right thing and protect her.
 The two respect and care for each other deeply but Himeko eventually chooses Chikane as her lover.
 Souma, to his credit, respects Himeko's decision and remains her Knight.

-- In Wolf Guy, Akira Inugami is the very furry, bitter and hurting White Knight (sorta) to Akiko Aoshika's gorgeous and kind-hearted but emotionally broken Bright Lady.
+- In Wolf Guy - Wolfen Crest, Akira Inugami is the very furry, bitter and hurting White Knight (sorta) to Akiko Aoshika's gorgeous and kind-hearted but emotionally broken Bright Lady.

 - Lyrical Nanoha